 SELECTED REPRESENTATIONSRecent Sullivan & Cromwell intellectual property litigation victories include representations of:

 - Audio MPEG, in its lawsuit against Dell, Inc. for the willful and persistent infringement of Audio MPEG’s digital audio compression patents.
 In June 2016, a district court judge denied Dell’s motion to dismiss, which alleged that Audio’s patents are invalid because they protect abstract ideas that do not constitute patent-eligible subject matter.
 The ruling relies on the 2014 Supreme Court decision in Alice Corp. v.
 CLS Bank Int’l regarding patentable subject matter and the 2016 Federal Circuit ruling in Enfish LLC v.
 Microsoft Corp. regarding the patentability of computer software.
 S&C successfully represented MP3 patent owners in a pretrial two-day claim construction hearing in a patent infringement action against Dell, Inc., in which the court ruled in favor of the patent owners on nearly every issue in dispute.
 The decision allows the MP3 patent owners to proceed to trial on all of the claims that the plaintiffs have asserted against Dell.

 - Blackberry Limited, in obtaining an $814.9 million award in a binding arbitration against Qualcomm Incorporated.
 The award represents royalty payments made to Qualcomm in excess of those required under Qualcomm’s royalty cap program.
 The dispute arose in 2015 following Qualcomm’s agreement to cap certain royalties applied to payments made by BlackBerry pursuant to a licensing deal.
 Blackberry argued that it was overpaying Qualcomm.
 After settlement discussions, the parties entered into a binding arbitration agreement.
 The award will help bolster BlackBerry’s plans to invest in the growth of its software business.
-A final award including interest and reasonable attorneys’ fees will be issued after a hearing on May 30, 2017.
+As of May 25, the Panel award exceeded $940 million when interest and attorneys’ fees were added to the initial award.

 - CA, in its successful action which included claims of copyright infringement and theft of trade secrets in the Eastern District of New York against Rocket Software.